BrianHepler/MMM-WeasleyClock/MosquittoSetup.md

 connection_messages true

 # Owntracks specific configuration items
-allow_anonymous false
+allow_anonymous true
 allow_duplicate_messages false
 allow_zero_length_clientid false
 ```

 And then restart your mosquitto service to implement your configuration changes: `sudo service mosquitto restart`
 ## Configure the Module to Use Your Server
 It's pretty simple.
-Modify the module configuration in the Magic Mirror `config.js` file to point to you new Mosquitto server:
+Modify the module configuration in the Magic Mirror `config.js` file to point to your new Mosquitto server (you have to
+disable some features because you're not using my server):
 ```
 {
     module: "MMM-WeasleyClock",